uhray/boilerplate/doc/js.md

 Example:

 ```js
 define( [ 'page', 'controllers/home' ], function(page, c$home) {

   page('/*', c$home);
   page();

 });
 ```

 This page can also be used to establish any javscript configurations or polyfills you may want to implement.
-You can also load up [Modernizr](http://modernizr.com/) here if you want.
+You can also load up [modernizr](http://modernizr.com/) here if you want.

 ## Model

 There is not really a "model" in the traditional sense.
 I put this here because it fits in with the Model-View-Controller conversation.
-The frotend model is established via [crud]((https://github.com/uhray/utools.git) in the API.
+The frotend model is established via [crud](https://github.com/uhray/utools.git) in the API.
 See [Developing an API](api.md).

 ## View

 The views are located in [lib/public/js/views](../lib/public/js/views).

 Views are predefined templates that, given a data object, create the HTML to be placed in the page.
 They can also have predefined event handling or emit things (think [emitter](https://github.com/jhermsmeier/emitter.js)).
+They can be templates that layout a whole page or more of a widget that is reused a number of times.

 ### Creating a view